 Bernard Guyer, MD, MPH, although retired, Dr. Guyer continues to be active in the center- lecturing, teaching, advising students & faculty, and maintaining active links to the field.
 Dr. Guyer is the Zanvyl Kreiger Professor of Children's Health, Emeritus.
 He is a physician trained in both preventive medicine and pediatrics, and held public health faculty positions at Harvard and Hopkins for 25 years.
 Guyer served seven years as director of the state MCH program in Massachusetts and five years as a CDC medical epidemiologist with national and international service.
 He chaired or was a member of several national committees on childhood injury prevention and outreach for prenatal care, and MCH/Medicaid Technical Advisory Group, respectively.
 Dr. Guyer was elected to membership in the Institute of Medicine, and chairs the Board on Children, Youth and Families.
 His specific research interests include MCH policy, practice and financing, childhood injury prevention, perinatal health, childhood immunization, and early childhood development and evaluation.
 He was principal investigator for the Healthy Steps Evaluation Project funded by The Commonwealth Fund, and conducted under the auspices of the WCHPC.
 He provides advice to MCH programs in both the Baltimore City Health Department and to the Maryland Department of Health & Mental Hygiene.

-Cynthia S. Minkovitz, MD, MPP, is Director of the Women's and Children's Health Policy Center (WCHPC) and a professor in the Department of Population, Family and Reproductive Health.
+Cynthia S. Minkovitz, MD, MPP, is Director of the Women's and Children's Health Policy Center (WCHPC) and Williams H. Gates Sr. Professor and Chair of the Department of Population, Family and Reproductive Health.
 Dr. Minkovitz also holds a joint appointment in the School of Medicine's Department of Pediatrics.
 Her research activities focus on improving systems of preventive care for children and understanding maternal influences on children's well-being and receipt of health care services.
 Dr. Minkovitz is leading an NHLBI funded study examining how variation in state newborn screening programs influences survival of children with sickle cell disease.
 As part of the Dyson Initiative National Evaluation, she is examining the national context of efforts to enhance training in Community Pediatrics.
 Dr. Minkovitz also led the 5 year follow up for the national evaluation of Healthy Steps for Young Children.
 She has received an "Advising, Mentoring, and Teaching Recognition Award" in 2010 and twice previously.
 She also serves on the Nemours Health and Prevention Services Advisory Council.